ctadeusa/sdlf-ppb-br/docs/README.md

     LOCATION 's3://<<your-stage-bucket-name>>/engineering/tienda/items/';
     ```

-11. (Min 90) Trigger a pipeline execution, simulating the ingestion of a customer and items table.
+11. Trigger a pipeline execution, simulating the ingestion of a customer and items table.
 This will trigger a data pipeline that will populate the RAW and STAGE tables created in the previous step (customers and items, raw and stage, without partitions).

     To simulate the arrival of new customer and items files, we will copy from the Cloud9 environment to the S3 raw bucket.
 Executing the following commands: